aappleton8/OpPermissions/README.md

  - bannableops - Whether ops are prevented from being banned or not (default: the default action happens; op: only ops can ban ops; permanent: only permanent ops can ban ops; permission: the *oppermissions.ban.ops* permission is required to ban ops; no|false: the command can only be performed by the console)
  - bannablepermanentops - Whether permanent ops are prevented from being banned or not (default: the default action happens; op: only ops can ban ops; permanent: only permanent ops can ban permanent ops; permission: the *oppermissions.ban.permanentops* permission is required to ban permanent ops; no|false: the command can only be performed by the console)
  - deoponban - Whether ops who are banned should be deopped or not (true: banned ops are deopped; false: banned ops are not deopped)
+ - showbanattempts - Whether to announce to people with the *oppermissions.ban.show* command when someone tries to ban an op or permanent op or not (true: announce op ban attempts; false: do not announce op ban attempts)
  - ops - The list of permanent ops
  - commands - The list of blocked commands